Do you ever get a craving for garlic?

 4. You Might Be Sick

-A garlic craving could be a sign that your body is trying to fight off a cold or other infection.
-Garlic has natural antibacterial and antiviral properties, so it’s no wonder your body is craving it when it’s under the weather.
+A garlic craving could signify that your body is trying to fight a cold or infection.
+Garlic has natural antibacterial and antiviral properties, so it’s no wonder your body craves it when it’s under the weather.

-Next time you’re feeling sick, try making yourself a bowl of chicken soup with lots of garlic in it.
+Next time you’re feeling sick, try making yourself a bowl of chicken soup with lots of garlic.
 Yum!

 5. You Might Be Pregnant

-Pregnancy cravings are a real thing (just ask any pregnant woman!).
+Pregnancy cravings are real (ask any pregnant woman!).
 Some women start craving garlic cloves during pregnancy because their bodies are low in iron.
-Again, iron, a very common nutritional deficiency!
+Again, iron is a widespread nutritional deficiency!

-If you’re pregnant and craving garlic, talk to your doctor about whether or not you should take an iron supplement.
-They might also recommend adding more leafy greens and lean meats to your diet, as well as incorporating more garlic into your cooking.
+If you’re pregnant and craving garlic, talk to your doctor about whether you should take an iron supplement.
+They might also recommend adding more leafy greens and lean meats to your diet and incorporating more garlic into your cooking.

 6. Taste

 If you love garlic, why not try growing your own?
-Garlic is actually really easy to grow, and it’s a great way to get fresh garlic any time you want it.
+Garlic is easy to grow and a great way to get fresh garlic any time you want it.

 7. Inflammation relief

-Another reason people might crave garlic is because it has anti-inflammatory properties.
-If you’re experiencing inflammation in your body, eating garlic can help to reduce that inflammation and provide relief.
+Another reason people might crave garlic is its anti-inflammatory properties.
+If you’re experiencing inflammation in your body, eating garlic can help reduce that inflammation and provide relief.

 Garlic is also a good source of antioxidants, which can help protect your body from free radicals and other harmful toxins.
 So if you’re looking for a healthy way to reduce inflammation and boost your antioxidant levels, garlic might be the perfect food for you!